fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-gauge-using-angular.md

 ```

 That's it!
-Your first gauge using react-fusioncharts is ready
+Your first gauge using `react-fusioncharts` is ready.

 ## Problem rendering the chart?